 I've been taking all the usual precautions but nothing seems to be keeping them away!
 My legs and arms just keep getting more and more bites every day.
 How likely is it that I'm at risk for dengue fever or malaria?
 Am a bit paranoid as ive heard some awful stories.

 It depends where you are.
 I've had dengue fever, and though it's a bitch, you'll survive.
-That said, read this blog piece I did a couple of years ago on the subject: http://www.nunomad.com/blog/the-dengue-and-chikungunya-epidemic-in-southeast-asia/ over 5 years ago
+That said, read this blog piece I did a couple of years ago on the subject: http://www.nunomad.com/blog/the-dengue-and-chikungunya-epidemic-in-southeast-asia/ about 6 years ago

 Check health websites for at risk areas.
 I had dengue on koh samui - the mosquitoes that care active during the day so wear repellent at all times.
-Drinking tonic water helps, as do the mosquito coils (placed by the feet as they like ankles!). over 5 years agoAnswered by Sarah via WorldNomads.com
+Drinking tonic water helps, as do the mosquito coils (placed by the feet as they like ankles!). about 6 years agoAnswered by Sarah via WorldNomads.com

 As Richard said, it depends on where you are. malaria is rare in built-up urban areas such as Bangkok and Chang mai, but quite common in rural areas.
 Dengue Fever is everywhere and quite common.
 You say "all the usual precautions" so does that include wearing long-sleeved (and legged) loose-fitting light coloured clothing?
 You need to cover up.